bsberti/GDP_6019_Assignment1/README.md

 - Press E - change y axis of shot direction ny -1

 - Press N - To start a New Game
-- Press M - To start shot again
+- Press M - To reset bullet position (Player position)

 - Press 1 - To change the bullet weight to 1 kg
 - Press 2 - To change the bullet weight to 2 kg